 If equipment or services which were promised in the contract are not completed by the date specified in the contract are not completed by the date of the contract, you are entitled to a full refund of your membership fee.

 A health club cannot legally ask you to give up any of your rights under this law.
-Violations of the Health Club statute should be reported to the Consumer Protection Division by calling 1-800-551-4636 or filing a complaint on our website.
+Violations of the Health Club statute should be reported to the Consumer Protection Division by filing a consumer complaint online or through the mail.
+For more information, visit www.atg.wa.gov/file-complaint.
 If you take a health club to court over violations of the law and you win, the health club will be required to pay for your attorney and court costs.